Swimming Pools in Melbourne

-Six of the Best Swimming Pools in Melbourne
+The Best Swimming Pools in Melbourne

-St Kilda Sea Baths
+1. St Kilda Sea Baths

-But history aside, what makes this pool one-of-a-kind in Melbourne is that it is filled with fresh seawater, pumped directly in from Port Phillip Bay and heated to the perfect temperature – all year ‘round.
-The indoor pool is 25 metres in length and has a positively perfect view of the bay.
+But history aside, what makes this spot one of the best swimming pools in Melbourne is that it is filled with fresh seawater, pumped directly in from Port Phillip Bay and heated to the perfect temperature – all year-round.

-Where: 10-18 Jacka Blvd, St Kilda
+Location: 10-18 Jacka Blvd, St Kilda

-Melbourne Sports and Aquatic Centre (MSAC)
+2. Melbourne Sports and Aquatic Centre (MSAC)

-Where: 30 Aughtie Dr, Melbourne
+Location: 30 Aughtie Dr, Melbourne

 The outdoor heated swimming pool is 25 metres in length, with areas dedicated to recreation and lap swimming.
 The heated outdoor toddler pool features an aqua playground, slide and jets, and the inflatable pool gym comes to visit the Carlton Baths every January School Holidays.

 Every summer, Carlton Baths also hosts Sunday at The Baths with live music, giant inflatables and fun family activities.

-Where: 248 Rathdowne St, Carlton
+Location: 248 Rathdowne St, Carlton

 There are four indoor pools, all heated to comfortable temperatures, a spa and two outdoor seasonal swimming pools.
 Indoor pools include a Warm Water Pool (excellent for relieving tired and sore muscles), a 50-metre lap pool and recreation area, and an awesome leisure pool with beach entry for the kids.
 Knox Leisureworks also boasts an 80-metre waterslide operating all year round.

 Open from December to March, the outdoor 25-metre recreation and lap pool and toddler pool are heated with a maximum depth of one metre.
 The ere are also free electric BBQ facilities and shaded grassed areas.
 Creche and occasional care facilities are available on-site.

-Where: Tormore Rd, Boronia
+Location: Tormore Rd, Boronia

-Waves at Kingston Leisure Centre
+5. Waves at Kingston Leisure Centre

 Located just around the corner from Southland Shopping Centre, Waves Leisure Centre is packed with entertainment for kids as well as great fitness options for adults.

-There are dedicated Learn to Swim areas within the centre as well as a toddler pool, heated to a delicious 35 degrees with a maximum depth of 0.3 metres.
+There are dedicated Learn-to-Swim areas within the centre as well as a toddler pool, heated to a delicious 35 degrees with a maximum depth of 0.3 metres.

 Kids will love the Splash Zone water features including overhead and giant tipping buckets and the waterslide!
 But can you guess what the main attraction is?
 Yep, waves!
-The wave pool is heated to a comfortable 32 degrees all year ‘round and gives splash-happy kids the chance to experience different water environments: waves, bubbles and waterfalls.
+The wave pool is heated to a comfortable 32 degrees all year round and gives splash-happy kids the chance to experience different water environments: waves, bubbles and waterfalls.

-Where: 111 Chesterville Rd, Highett
+Location: 111 Chesterville Rd, Highett

 Facilities include a spa, sauna and steam room as well as a heated, 50-metre outdoor pool with eight lanes (open all year), an outdoor Splashpad for big-time kiddie fun and a heated, 20-metre indoor pool with five lanes and recreation area.

 Brunswick Baths also has a Waterplay Pool, designed for kids as young as toddlers to get in the water and splash to their heart’s content.
 There are water cannons, waterslides and a lovely beach entry – perfect for littlies.

-Where: 14 Dawson St, Brunswick
+Location: 14 Dawson St, Brunswick

-More Summer Fun
+More Melbourne Fun